U.S. Route 202 in Delaware: Route description

 Upon splitting from I-95, US 202 heads north on the six-lane divided Concord Pike into the Brandywine Hundred area, running between Alapocas Run State Park to the west and the Rock Manor Golf Course to the east and passing over East Park Drive before coming to an interchange with the northern terminus of DE 141 and the southern terminus of DE 261 in Blue Ball that also provides access to the Augustine Cut-off.
 At this interchange, the southbound shoulder becomes a bus lane.
 Past this interchange, the road enters Fairfax and intersects Powder Mill Road/Murphy Road, where the southbound shoulder bus lane ends.
 The route passes between AstraZeneca's North American headquarters to the west and businesses to the east.
-The roadway passes west of a park and ride lot located at a church.
 The route continues through commercial areas, heading into Talleyville.
 At this point, the median of the road widens to include businesses in it as it comes to the intersection with Garden of Eden Road/Silverside Road.
 The median narrows again as the road curves to the north-northeast, crossing Rocky Run.
 US 202 passes to the west of the Widener University Delaware Law School and the Concord Mall and east of the Brandywine Campus of Wilmington University before it reaches an intersection with DE 92 in Brandywine.
 Past this intersection, the route runs between business parks to the west and the Brandywine Town Center shopping center to the east.
 A park and ride lot is located at the Brandywine Town Center.
 The road narrows to four lanes as it passes farm fields and homes.
 US 202 reaches the Pennsylvania state line, where it continues into that state as Wilmington-West Chester Pike.

 US 202 in Delaware has an annual average daily traffic count ranging from a high of 118,720 vehicles at the south end of Wilmington along the I-95 concurrency to a low of 30,643 vehicles at the intersection with Augustine Cut-Off between I-95 and DE 141/DE 261.
 The entire length of US 202 in Delaware is part of the National Highway System.